Close

 • Purpose-specific documents (invitation letters, enrollment certificates)

-Translation requirement: Non-English/Swedish documents must be officially translated and apostilled.
+Translation requirement: Non-English or Swedish documents must be officially translated and apostilled.

-Fill out forms via the official Swedish Migration Agency portal or designated visa centers.
+Fill out forms via the Swedish Migration Agency e-application portal.
+Since January 2026, login has been simplified - you can now use two-step verification via email instead of requiring a mobile phone number.
 Accuracy is crucial - inconsistent information leads to automatic rejections.

 Step 4: Schedule Your Appointment

-Book appointments through authorized visa centers or Swedish consulates.
+Book appointments through VFS Global (the external service provider) or Swedish consulates.
+Applications can be lodged up to 6 months before your intended visit and no later than 15 calendar days before departure.
 Peak season tip: Schedule 2-3 weeks in advance during summer months.

 Step 5: Submit Application and Pay Fees